ACID Properties in SQL Server ensure Data Integrity during a transaction. The ACID is an acronym for Atomicity, Consistency, Isolation, Durability.

-In our previous article we already explained about the Transaction, and Nested Transactions.
-So, I suggest you to refer the same.
-In this article, Let me define each and every ACID property in SQL:
+In our previous article, we already explained about the Transaction and Nested Transactions.
+So, before these ACID Properties in SQL Server, I suggest you refer to the same.
+In this article, Let me define every ACID property in SQL Server:

-- If the transaction is completed successfully then it will apply all the changes to the database.
+- If the transaction is completed successfully, then it will apply all the changes to the database.

 ACID Properties in SQL Server Example

 We are going to use Dim products and Sales table to explain the Sql Server ACID properties.
 The below screenshot will show you the data inside DimProduct table

 and the data inside a sales table is:

 For this demonstration, Whenever Sales happen, then we have to update the Stock Level based on the order Quantity.
 For example, if A orders ten products (product key = 216), then update the stock level to 4990 and insert a new record in the sales table.

 Atomicity in SQL ACID